nsoojin/baraba/README.md

 ### What's the difference?

 ARKit uses TrueDepth front camera.
 Not all iOS devices supports this, so refer to [device compatibility](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/Cameras/Cameras.html#//apple_ref/doc/uid/TP40013599-CH107-SW1).
-Generally, ARKit has faster face tracking capability so reacts more fast to user movement; however, it consumes more energy and may increase the device temperature when used for a long time.
+Generally, ARKit has faster face tracking capability so reacts faster to user movement.
+However, it consumes more energy and may increase the device temperature when used for a long time.
 The best way to see the difference is to run it for youself.
 Try the Example app.

 ### Scroll Speed